A key departure, a lawsuit: Just another dramatic week at Uber.

 "This is continued evidence of Benchmark acting in its own best interests contrary to the interests of Uber, its employees and its other shareholders," the representative said.
 "Benchmark's lawsuit is a transparent attempt to deprive Travis Kalanick of his rights as a founder and shareholder and to silence his voice regarding the management of the company he helped create.
 Travis will continue to act in the interests of Uber and all of its stakeholders and is confident that these entirely baseless claims will be rejected.”

 A representative for Uber declined to comment on the lawsuit.
-Benchmark could not immediately be reached for comment, however the firm has declined comment to other outlets.
+Benchmark could not immediately be reached for comment, though the firm has declined comment to other outlets.

-Uber has dealt with a rash of troubles this year, including issues of gender bias and harassment in the workplace and a trade secret theft lawsuit from self-driving car company Waymo.
+Uber has dealt with several problems this year, including issues of gender bias and harassment in the workplace and a trade-secret-theft lawsuit from self-driving car company Waymo.
 A tape of Kalanick arguing with an Uber driver over falling fares was also released in February, prompting the CEO to apologize and admit that he needs leadership help.

 Kalanick announced an indefinite leave of absence in June, following the recommendation of an independent report from former attorney general Eric Holder regarding the company's culture.
 Eight days later, under pressure from the board, he resigned.